mozilla/burnham/README.md

 # burnham 👩‍🚀📈🤖

+**❌ As of August 4, 2022, the burnham end-to-end test suite was disabled on Airflow.
+The source code in this repository is no longer actively maintained and the repository was marked as read-only as a result. ❌**

 The burnham project is an end-to-end test suite that aims to automatically verify that Glean-based products correctly measure, collect, and submit non-personal information to the GCP-based Data Platform and that the received